 Yes.
 A substantial shareholdings exemption ("SSE") allows trading groups to dispose of trading subsidiaries without a UK tax charge.
-The SSE is narrower and more complex than the participation exemption found in some other countries, though some of the restrictions will be removed (for disposals made on or after 1 April 2017) by legislation that is to be included in the second 2017 Finance Bill.
+The SSE is narrower and more complex than the participation exemption found in some other countries, though some of the original restrictions have been removed (for disposals made on or after 1 April 2017).

 Capital gains realised on the disposal of assets by non-residents are not generally subject to corporation tax unless the assets were used for the purposes of a trade carried on through a UK PE, as noted in question 6.3 below.
-See also question 8.1 for a new capital gains tax charge that can apply in certain very specific circumstances.
+However, from 6 April 2019 new provisions to be included in Finance Bill 2019 will charge non-UK resident companies corporation tax on their gains from disposals of interest in UK land.